JaneliaSciComp/ColorMIP_Mask_Search/README.md

 # Color-MIP Mask Search [![LinkToJanelia](../images/jrc_logo_180x40.png)](https://www.janelia.org)
 The algorithm created by Hideo Otsuna.
 FIJI plugins created by Hideo Otsuna and Takashi Kawase.
-This documentation wrote by Justine X Chia (UCSF).
+This manual is modified based on the instruction developed by Justine X Chia (UCSF).

 ## Before starting